org-formation/org-formation-cli/README.md

 ```

 ## Getting started
-The intended user for this tool is anyone that manages an [AWS Organizations](https://aws.amazon.com/organizations/).
-You might already have an Organization set up using a different tool (e.g. landingzone, control tower) or you might want to start from scratch.
-Either way: this tool helps you manage you AWS Organizations resources and Cloudformation templates across your AWS Accounts.

-### I already have an AWS Organization

-Great! you might not only already have an AWS Organization but also know some of the challanges when managing other resources (CoudTrail, GuardDuty, centralized logging, shared services) across your accounts.

 To get started you first need an ``org-formation`` template that describes all your Organization resources such as [Accounts](./docs/organization-resources.md#account), [OUs](./docs/organization-resources.md#organizationalunit) and [SCPs](docs/organization-resources.md#servicecontrolpolicy).